juji-io/docs/README.md

 # Juji Documentation

 This is the source for Juji's documentation Web site https://juji.io/docs.
-The site is built with [mkdocs](https://www.mkdocs.org).
+The site is built with [mkdocs](https://www.mkdocs.org) using the [Material](https://squidfunk.github.io/mkdocs-material/) theme.

 We welcome pull requests for this repository.
 Follow instructions below.